-- A. As soon as the final standings have been determined by IGRA, the IGRA Executive Office will begin to notify contestants of their eligibility for Finals Rodeo.
-Contestants not in good standing with IGRA as identified in Article IV, Paragraph D, or who owe money to IGRA, must resolve the issue before being allowed to accept the invitation. - B. Notification will be made electronically and followed up with by telephone.
-Because of the short timeframe before Finals Rodeo, contestant will be required to respond YES or NO within five (5) days of notification. - C. If a contestant says NO, they will not be allowed to change their mind.
-Notification begins on the date that the contestant is personally told by the IGRA Executive Office or the day that a message is left on an answering machine at the phone number on record for that contestant. - D. No response will be considered to be an answer of NO. - E. Contestant must register at Finals Rodeo for each event they accept an invitation to.
-Failure to register at Finals Rodeo for any accepted event will result in the following: - 1.
-Fifty dollar (\$50.00) fine per event on the first occurrence. - 2.
-One hundred fifty dollar (\$150.00) fine per event on any subsequent occurrence. - 3.
+- a.
+Finals invitation draw information must be available for review, which would include invitees and decline lists. - b.
+As soon as the final standings have been determined by IGRA, the IGRA Executive Office will begin to notify contestants of their eligibility for Finals Rodeo.
+Contestants not in good standing with IGRA as identified in Article IV, Paragraph D, or who owe money to IGRA, must resolve the issue before being allowed to accept the invitation. - c.
+Notification will be made via publication to the IGRA website and followed up with email and/or postal letter within five (5) days after the last rodeo of the season. - d.
+Because of the short timeframe before Finals Rodeo all eligible contestants must respond YES or NO via email or phone to the executive office by the twelfth (12) day after the last rodeo of the season to accept or decline the invitation. - e.
+If a contestant says NO, they will not be allowed to change their mind.
+Notification begins on the date that the results are published to the IGRA website or the fifth (5) day after the last rodeo of the season, whichever is later. - f.
+No response will be considered to be an answer of NO. - g.
+Contestant must register at Finals Rodeo for each event they accept an invitation to.
+Failure to register at Finals Rodeo for any accepted event will result in the following:

+- i.
+Fifty dollar (\$50.00) fine per event on the first occurrence. - ii.
+One hundred fifty dollar (\$150.00) fine per event on any subsequent occurrence. - iii.
 Two hundred dollar (\$200.00) fine per event for any third occurrence and referral to the EPRB.

-- Contestant may request this fine be rescinded by contacting the IGRA Secretary with a request to be added to the next scheduled Board of Directors meeting agenda. - F. Fines from Rodeo Rule II, number 18, section F must be paid to the IGRA Treasurer within 60 days.
+Contestant may request this fine be rescinded by contacting the IGRA Secretary with a request to be added to the next scheduled Board of Directors meeting agenda.

+h.
+Fines from Rodeo Rule I, number 18, section G must be paid to the IGRA Treasurer within 60 days.
 Failure to pay this fine will render the contestant ineligible to compete in any IGRA-sanctioned event until the fine is paid and verified by the IGRA Treasurer.
-Fines from Rodeo Rule II, number 18 collected will be directed to the Finals Rodeo Contestant Fund for the next Finals Rodeo.
+Fines from Rodeo Rule I, number 18 collected will be directed to the Finals Rodeo General Fund for the next Finals Rodeo.